-In checking the pulse of the current outsourcing landscape, it’s clear that despite its challenges, China is still a major go-to manufacturing hub with its complete manufacturing solutions.
-Despite rising wages, we’ve seen a rise in worker productivity and specialization.
-Despite uncertainties, we’ve also seen a rise in opportunity.
+In checking the pulse of the current outsourcing landscape, it’s clear that despite its challenges, China manufacturing still offers complete solutions.
+Despite rising wages, we’ve seen an increase in worker productivity and specialization.
+Though there are uncertainties, we’ve also seen a rise in opportunity.
 The general consensus among industry leaders

 China has seen tremendous changes in the past decade.
 It overtook the United States to become the world’s largest producer of manufactured goods, earning the title of ‘the factory of the world’.
 In the process, it doubled its GDP per capita – a feat that took the United Kingdom over a hundred years to achieve.

 Just five years ago, China was heavy on fixed assets.
 Corruption was rampant.
 The global financial crisis was winding down but still leaving behind a trail of economic uncertainty, and top leadership was focused on preventing a Soviet-style collapse.
 In response to that, China’s 18th Party Congress injected cash into the economy and advanced reforms.

 And now, the 19th Party Congress just stepped on the gas by laying out a clear vision with consolidated leadership to drive accountability and execution.
 As Randal Phillips, Mintz Group's Managing Partner for Asia, summarized for CCTV Business, “Expect what you’ve seen for the last five years on steroids going forward.
 It’s clear where the power is.
 Now it’s all about results.”